 To coincide with the launch of the 5-in-1 trike, VTech are hosting the Tour de Trike!
 The idea is simple – lots of families (including ours) have submitted their favourite trike routes to encourage other people to get out and about.

-These maps will be available to download from the VTech site in the next few weeks.
+These maps are available to download from the VTech site (see link below).
 But here’a sneaky peak at ours:

 For us, the location was a no-brainer – Oakwell Hall has been a firm favourite in our family for a long time.
 The Elizabethan Hall is set in 110 acres of Country Park and is just outside the little Yorkshire town of Birstall.